Antigonish Challenger Baseball

 - To empower children and youth with disabilities through baseball and physical activity.

-- To teach children and youth with disabilities the core life skills inherent to baseball, including teamwork, communication, determination, resiliency, independence, confidence, self-esteem and social skills.
+- To teach children and youth with disabilities the core life skills inherent to baseball, including teamwork, communication, independence, confidence, self-esteem and social skills.

 - To provide opportunities for children and youth with disabilities to make new friends, meet other children and families in the community and become part of a team.